 Keyword Research with the Toolbox

 First, enter the desired keyword into the Toolbox search-bar.
-For this tutorial, we are going to use the term “front door” to research similar and related keywords.
+For this tutorial, we are going to use the term “baby monitor” to research similar and related keywords.

-The initial view shows the overview of all SERPs (Google Search Engine Results Pages) for this term.
-The “More Information” box on the right is what we are looking for – especially the button “Similar and Related Keywords“.
-Please click on this button.
+The initial view shows the overview of all current SERPs (Google Search Engine Results Pages) for this term.
+In the left-hand menu system you’ll see a “Tools” section.

 Similar keywords are those that contain the original search term but in combination with other words.
-In relation to “front door” it will show, for example, “front door locks”, “new front door” and “front door mats”.
+In relation to “baby monitor” this example shows “best baby monitor”, “baby video monitor” and “summer baby monitor”.
 When you plan new content or sub-pages for your domain and are in need of additional, important keywords for your topic, the SISTRIX Toolbox can help you decide.

 Related terms do not necessarily have to contain the keyword itself.
 Here you will get suggestions for other terms that are closely related to the term you have been searching for.
-If you are currently writing an article about front doors, for example, you can find important terms like “composite door styles” on this list.
-You can also find known brands that sell front doors within the “Related Keywords” list.
+If you are currently writing an article about baby monitors, for example, you can find important terms like “fetal doppler boots” on this list.
+You can also find known brands and product names within the “Related Keywords” list.